cocos/cocos-docs/en/ui-system/components/editor/toggle.md

 # Toggle Component Reference

-The Toggle component is a CheckBox, when it's used together with a ToggleGroup, it could be treated as a RadioButton.
+The Toggle component is a CheckBox, when it's used together with a ToggleContainer, it could be treated as a RadioButton.

 ![toggle1](toggle/toggle.png)